-L. Neil Burcham, New Mexico State University Robert M. Butler, Austin, Minnesota John Froseth, Washington State University
+L. Neil Burcham, New Mexico State University Robert M. Butler, University of Wisconsin Nevin Wagner, Manheim, Pennsylvania

 If slats are to be used, they should be designed for corrosion resistance as well as strength.
-Where rubber mats are used, as in a farrowing facility, select a style with rubber lugs on the back.
-The mats should be placed in the fresh concrete and worked enough to assure full contact on the back.
-Additional flooring design details can be found in PIH-53, Slotted Floors for Swine.
+Additional flooring design details can be found in PIH-53, Flooring for Swine.